Donor Services

 Face-to-face fundraisers are employees of the Finnish Red Cross.
 They come equipped with

-- Our fundraisers will register the donations both on a tablet and by using a paper form.
+• Our face-to-face fundraisers register donations both on tablets and with paper authorisation forms.

 The blue vest separates face-to-face fundraisers from Red Cross volunteer box collectors who always wear a red vest.